Monthly Archives: November 2012

 Mushrooms and barley are a match made in culinary heaven.
 Best known for their pairing in comforting soups, they make an equally good duo in this hearty side dish, embellished with lots of onion and fresh dill.
 Brown mushrooms yield a richer flavor than white, so give them a try.

-This mild rice dish, inspired by the Italian classic risi e bisi, or rice and peas.
-Serve as a side dish with bean dishes and tofu dishes.
+This simple yet tasty and comforting combination rice and green peas is inspired by the Italian classic risi e bisi.
+Serve as a side dish with bean dishes or bean salads.